|Department||Division of epidemiological surveillance

-Stefano Marangon, DVM, is Director of science at Istituto Zooprofilattico Sperimentale delle Venezie since 2003.
-Responsible for supervising and overseeing scientific research and laboratory activities implemented at IZSVe in the field of animal health and welfare, food and feed safety.
+Stefano Marangon, DVM, is Director of the Division of epidemiological surveillance and the Department of Epidemiology of the Istituto Zooprofilattico Sperimentale delle Venezie.
+From 2003 to 2017 he has been Director of science of the IZSVe.
+He’s responsible for supervising and overseeing scientific research and laboratory activities implemented at IZSVe in the field of animal health and welfare, food and feed safety.

 He is in charge of planning, coordination and management of laboratory activities as well as coordination of activities focusing on the diagnosis, prevention, control and eradication of the major infectious diseases of animals and the implementation of laboratory controls along the whole production chain of foods of animal origin.
 During his career he has been head of the Epidemiology Unit at the IZSVe and he has co-ordinated the implementation of animal disease surveillance and monitoring programmes as well as of studies on risk factors for disease introduction and spread.